House Democrats subpoena White House for documents in Trump impeachment probe

 A White House letter arguing Pelosi must hold a House vote will probably be sent to Capitol Hill next week, an administration official said.

-Reporting by Steve Holland and Patricia Zengerle; Additional reporting by Roberta Rampton and Karen Freifeld; Writing by Alistair Bell; Editing Daniel Wallis and Grant McCool
+Reporting by Steve Holland and Patricia Zengerle; Additional reporting by Roberta Rampton, Susan Cornwell, Jan Wolfe and Karen Freifeld; Writing by Alistair Bell; Editing Daniel Wallis, Grant McCool and Sandra Maler